 How Much Does it Cost to Get a Design Patent: Everything You Need to Know

-The kind of invention and complexity are the most essential considerations when determining the costs of submitting a patent utility.3 min read
+The kind of invention and its complexity are the most essential considerations when determining the costs of submitting a patent application.3 min read

-How Much Does It Cost to Obtain a U.S. Patent?
+How Much Does It Cost to Get a Design Patent?

-When asking, “How much does it cost to get a design patent,” consider the following.
-The kind of invention and complexity are the most essential considerations when determining the costs of submitting a patent utility with the U.S. Patent and Trademark Office.
-Nearly all innovations fit into a range from comparatively easy to minimally advanced.
-To obtain a patent you will have to file a non-provisional patent utility.
-Federal government fees for a non-provisional patent utility is a minimum of $730 for small entities, which is how most individual inventors and small enterprise are characterized.
-For even smaller entities, the charges for non-provisional patent utility could be as low as $400 at a minimum.
-Submission charges can and do increase based upon the variety of claims in the application.
+When asking, “how much does it cost to get a design patent?” consider the following.
+The kind of invention and its complexity are the most essential considerations when determining the costs of submitting a patent application with the U.S. Patent and Trademark Office.
+Nearly all innovations fit into a range from comparatively easy to advanced.
+To obtain a patent you will have to file a non-provisional patent application.
+Federal government fees for a non-provisional patent application are a minimum of $730 for small entities, which is how most individual inventors and small enterprises are characterized.
+For even smaller entities, the charges for non-provisional patent applications could be as low as $400.
+Submission charges can, and do, increase based upon the variety of claims in the application.